-Table 8 provides estimates of potential pollutant load reductions for each of the five BMP retrofit locations identified in the Back Channel watershed.
-The total estimated nitrogen load reduction for all five potential BMPs is 116.7 lbs./year.
-When combined with the estimated 805.6 lbs./year of nitrogen removed by two BMPs recently completed at the DPW, the total estimated load reduction would be approximately 922.3 lbs./yr. of TN, which represents just under 12% of the total estimated TN load of 7,876.3 lbs./year for both the Back Channel and Sagamore Creek watersheds.
+Table 7 provides estimates of potential pollutant load reductions for each of the five BMP retrofit locations identified.
+The total estimated nitrogen load reduction for all five potential BMPs is 101 lbs/yr.
+When combined with the estimated 805.6 lbs/yr of nitrogen removed by two BMPs recently completed at the DPW, the total estimated load reduction would be approximately 906.6 lbs/yr of TN, which represents just over 12% of the total estimated TN load of 7,181 lbs/yr for the Sagamore Creek watershed.